salesforce/design-system-react/README.md

 Note: design-system-react is optimized for React 0.14.x.

-To use it in your code base, you havew a couple of options.
+To use it in your code base, you have a couple of options.

 ### Option 1: NPM